-We all want to do our bit for the environment and saving energy also cuts down on the bills too — win win for everyone.
-Look for kettles with specific energy-reducing features and functions such as rapid boil, digital control and variable temperature to ensure you don’t needlessly over-boil.
-The best stovetop kettles, and the best hot water dispensers, can also be useful in this arena.
+We all want to do our bit for the environment and saving energy also cuts down on the bills too — win-win for everyone.
+Look for kettles with specific energy-reducing features and functions, such as rapid boil, digital control, and variable temperature to ensure you don’t needlessly over-boil.
+The best stovetop kettles and the best hot water dispensers can also be useful in this arena.

-Many of the best kettles can be paired with the toasters for a coordinated kitchen counter, so take a look at matching sets when you find the model you want.
+Many of the best kettles can be paired with toasters for a coordinated kitchen counter, so take a look at matching sets when you find the model you want.

-What is the best kettle?
+What brand of kettle is the quietest?